thagabe/WSL2-Linux-Kernel/Documentation/userspace-api/iommufd.rst

 A device can only bind to an iommufd due to DMA ownership claim and attach to at most one IOAS object (no support of PASID yet).

-Currently only PCI device is allowed to use IOMMUFD.

 Kernel Datastructure
 --------------------